deployphp/docs/hosts.md

 ### Host ranges

-If you have a lot of hosts following similar patterns you can describe them this rather than listing each hostname:
+If you have a lot of hosts following similar patterns, you can describe them like this rather than listing each hostname:

 ~~~php
 host('www[01:50].domain.com');